webosose/website/content/en/docs/guides/core-topics/graphics-input/graphics-input-overview.md

 ### Roles of LSM

-In webOS OSE, Bare App (application) and Launcher (System UI) are the UX that users encounter first.
-The following shows the result of Bare App's rendering displayed in the full-screen window area and the Launcher UI displayed on top of that.
+In webOS OSE, Bare App (application) and App Bar (System UI) are the UX that users encounter first.
+The following shows the result of Bare App's rendering displayed in the full-screen window area and the App Bar UI displayed on top of that.

-{{< figure src="/images/docs/guides/core-topics/graphics-input/LSM_image1.png" alt="" caption="webOS OSE graphics example" width="600px" >}}
+{{< figure src="/images/docs/guides/core-topics/graphics-input/basic-graphic-example.jpg" alt="" caption="webOS OSE graphics example" >}}

 Behind the scenes, LSM performs the role of a graphics compositor so that System UI and applications can be rendered seamlessly on the screen.
 LSM manages the windows created by applications and performs blending of application's graphics and System UI.
 In addition, LSM handles input so that graphics can be updated and displayed appropriately in response to user input.